-A) Adjustment for Credibility.
+- A) Adjustment for Credibility.
 The expected mortality curves determined in section A10.2) shall be adjusted based on the credibility of the experience used to determine the curves in order to arrive at Prudent Best Estimate mortality.
 The adjustment for credibility shall result in blending the expected mortality curves with a mortality table consistent with a statutory valuation mortality table.
-For a plus segment, the table shall be consistent with

-100% of the 1994 Variable Annuity MGDB table (or a more recent mortality table adopted by the NAIC to replace this table).
+For a plus segment, the table shall be consistent with 100% of the 1994 Variable Annuity MGDB table (or a more recent mortality table adopted by the NAIC to replace this table).
 For a minus segment, the table shall be consistent with 100% of the 2000 Annuity table (or a more recent mortality table adopted by the NAIC to replace that table).
-The approach used to adjust the curves shall suitably account for credibility33.

-- B) Adjustment of Statutory Valuation Mortality for Improvement.
+The approach used to adjust the curves shall suitably account for credibility38. - B) Adjustment of Statutory Valuation Mortality for Improvement.
 For purposes of the adjustment for credibility, the statutory valuation mortality table for a plus segment may be and the statutory valuation mortality table for a minus segment must be adjusted for mortality improvement.
 Such adjustment shall reflect applicable published industrywide experience from the effective date of the respective statutory valuation mortality table to the experience weighted average date underlying the data used to develop the expected mortality curves (discussed in section A10.2)). - C) Credibility Procedure.
+The credibility procedure used shall:

+38 For example, when credibility is zero, an appropriate approach should result in a mortality assumption consistent with 100% of the statutory valuation mortality table used in the blending.

-The credibility procedure used shall: - 1) produce results that are reasonable in the professional judgment of the actuary, - 2) not tend to bias the results in any material way, - 3) be practical to implement, - 4) give consideration to the need to balance responsiveness and stability, - 5) take into account not only the level of aggregate claims but the shape of the mortality curve, and - 6) contain criteria for full credibility and partial credibility that have a sound statistical basis and be appropriately applied.
+- 1) produce results that are reasonable in the professional judgment of the actuary, - 2) not tend to bias the results in any material way, - 3) be practical to implement, - 4) give consideration to the need to balance responsiveness and stability, - 5)take into account not only the level of aggregate claims but the shape of the mortality curve, and - 6)contain criteria for full credibility and partial credibility that have a sound statistical basis and be appropriately applied.